alexrutar/mathbib-py/README.md

 to build the `.bib` file, and compile.

 Of course, it can be somewhat inconvenient to remember a large number of citation keys, especially ones that are designed to be machine-readable.
-An easy fix here is to create aliases.
+One solution is to create aliases.
 Let's define a few:
 ```sh
 mbib alias add Hoc2014 arxiv:1212.1873